AmirRMoezi/OpenBMC-Preparation/README.md

 </code>
 </pre>

 Subsequently, a directory named evb-ast2500 is created within the openbmc/build directory.
 Should you come across any warning messages pertaining to insufficient permissions to chmod a file, please initiate a new terminal session and modify the permissions of all files and directories within openbmc/build/evb-ast2500 to 777 using the 'sudo' command.
-Following this, proceed to execute the '.setup' command once more in the initial terminal session, this time omitting the 'sudo' prefix.
+Following this, proceed to execute the `. setup` command once more in the initial terminal session, this time omitting the 'sudo' prefix.
 Ultimately, the output of this command will manifest as follows:

 <pre>
 <code>